YellowOnion/steam-runtime-tools/README.md

 To make the built version compatible with older systems, you will need a SteamRT 1 'scout' environment.

-The most straightforward method is to have prebuilt versions of libcapsule-tools-relocatable:amd64, libcapsule-tools-relocatable:i386 and bubblewrap in your build environment.
+For this, you need prebuilt versions of libcapsule-tools-relocatable:amd64 and libcapsule-tools-relocatable:i386 either in your build environment or available via apt-get.
 For example, you could do the build in a SteamRT 1 'scout' SDK Docker image that has those packages already.
 Then you can do:

-    meson --prefix=$(pwd)/_build/relocatable-install _build
+    meson --prefix="$(pwd)/_build/prefix" _build
     ninja -C _build
-    rm -fr $(pwd)/_build/relocatable-install
     meson test -v -C _build             # optional ninja -C _build install
+    rm -fr _build/relocatable-install
     ./build-relocatable-install.py \
         --srcdir . \
         --builddir _build \
         --libcapsuledir /usr/lib/libcapsule/relocatable \
+        --output _build/relocatable-install \
         --archive .
-    ./tests/relocatable-install.py \
-        --srcdir . \
-        --builddir _build               # optional
+    ./tests/relocatable-install.py _build/relocatable-install  # optional

 For more convenient use on a development system, if you have a SteamRT 1 'scout' SDK tarball or an unpacked sysroot, you can place a